CloudSkytec/ML-CW1/README.md

 ### 3.2.4 Multilayer perceptron neural network
 **parameters**:  **hidden_layer_sizes=(64, 32, 16, 8)**, **epoch=500**, **learning_rate=0.0015,  **batch_size=80

-- **Hidden Layer Size**: Starting with 64 neurons captures broad features, and decreasing the number in deeper layers helps refine them.
-This is of benefit to balance model capacity and reducing the risk of overfitting.
+- **Hidden Layer Size**: Starting with 64 neurons captures broad features, and decreasing the number in deeper layers helps refine them to balance model capacity and reducing the risk of overfitting.
-- **Learning Rate**: At a certain epoch, as the learning rate gradually increases from 0.001, the accuracy also gradually improves.
-When it increased to 0.002, the model experienced premature fluctuations, indicating overfitting.
+- **Learning Rate**: Increasing learning rate helps accelerate convergence.
+However, when it increased to 0.002, the model experienced premature fluctuations, indicating overfitting.
 Setting the learning rate to 0.0015 proved to be the most effective.
 - **Batch Size**: A batch size of 80 can provide a stable estimate of the gradient and avoid overfitting.
 - **Epochs**: After adjusting the epoch several times, we settled on 500 epochs which can not only effectively reduce the model's MSE but also maintain stability without significant fluctuations.